Important information about our Service including Walk-in clinics, please click here

 -Some methods may help with hormonal issues such as heavy periods

-We offer the following contraception methods at most of our clinics (please check whether the clinic location that you wish to book can offer you the method you require).
+We offer the following types of contraception at our clinics (please check whether the clinic location that you wish to book can offer you the method you require).
+Please use your primary care provider as your first point of contact, such as your GP or local Pharmacist.

 Information on Contraception Methods